-- All entrants will be contacted/messaged before arrival reminding them of conditions of entry.
+- All entrants will be contacted 24 hours before arrival reminding them of conditions of entry.

 - Lorries and Jeeps/Cars must be parked at least 5 metres apart to facilitate loading/unloading.
 No tacking up on the side of neighbours door.

-- Arena Party members (limited to 2 per rider/team) stay at all times 2 metres apart.
+- Arena Party members (limited to 2 crew per rider/pair/team) stay at all times 2 metres apart.